fenggo/ReaxFF-nn/README.md

 ## Refference

 ReaxFF-nn: ReaxFF-nn: A Reactive Machine Learning Potential in GULP and the Applications in the Thermal Conductivity Calculation of Carbon
-Nanostructures, Feng Guo et al. (In preparation).
+Nanostructures, Feng Guo et al. (Submitted).